FesonX/zendesk-mcp-server/README.md

 ## Resources

-- zendesk://knowledge-base, get access to the whole help center articles.
+- zendesk://knowledge-base - Returns metadata about the help center (sections list).
+Use the search tools below to find specific articles.

 ## Prompts